Canada, Mexico and China respond with their own tariffs to Trump's commercial war

-Canada, Mexico and China responded on Tuesday with their own tariffs to the commercial war opened by Donald Trump, a few hours after the US tariffs came into force to their three main commercial partners.
+Canada, Mexico and China They responded on Tuesday with their own tariffs on the commercial war opened by Donald Trump, a few hours after the US Tariffs came into force to their three main commercial partners.

-Trump promised commercial aggressiveness in his campaign … Electoral – “Tariff is my favorite word,” he said then- and has fulfilled.
-In midnight on Monday, 25% tariffs entered into force to all imports from their two neighboring countries and an additional 10% to China, whose exports were already taxed with 10%.
-It happened after Trump suspended its effectiveness for a month its commercial war against Canada and Mexico, in exchange for promises to fight against the entry of undocumented immigrants and drugs – especially, the dangerous fentanyl – through its land borders.
+Trump promised commercial aggressiveness in … His electoral campaign – “Tariff is my favorite word,” he said then- and has fulfilled.
+In midnight on Monday, they entered into force 25% tariffs to all imports from their two neighboring countries and an additional 10% to China, whose exports were already taxed with 10%.
+It happened after Trump suspended the effectiveness for a month of his commercial war against Canada and Mexico, in exchange for promises to fight against the entry of undocumented immigrants and drugs – specially, the dangerous fentanyl – through its land borders.

-“Even if you are a very smart guy, this is somewhat stupid,” he said about tariffs, who threaten to take Canada – like Mexico – to the recession.
+«Even if you are a very smart guy, This is something stupid », He said about tariffs, who threaten to take Canada – as well as Mexico – to the recession.
 “That two friends like us fight is exactly what our rivals worldwide want to see.”

 In the case of China, Trump measures intensify a commercial war that has already begun in its first mandate.
 Tariffs of imports from the Asian giant still survive since then -his predecessor, Joe Biden, did not raise them -which have now been reinforced with 10% a month ago and with an additional 10% since Tuesday.
 With all this, some Chinese exports are taxed with 45%tariffs.

-China, who had a measured response a month ago to the first 10%, has now responded with more force: imposes 15% into the sector in which the US has more dependence on the Asian giant in its exports, agricultural, from meat to the grain.
+China, who had an answer measure agriculturalfrom the meat to the grain.
 And in addition, it imposes the prohibition to trade with its country more than twenty American companies.

 Mexico response

-From Mexico, its president, Claudia Sheinbaum said she will announce her own response measures this Sunday, on a rally from the Zocalo, so a reaction of a lot of political draft is expected.
+From Mexico, its president, Claudia Sheinbaum He said he will announce his own response measures this Sunday, at a rally from the Zocalo, so a reaction of a lot of political draft is expected.
 Sheinbaum is expected to talk to Trump this Thursday.

-Trump’s tariffs have been criticized by force by the Democratic opposition, which warns of the impact it can have on prices, after several years of inflationary pressures, which have not disappeared in the first world power.
+Trump’s tariffs have been criticized strongly by the Democratic opposition, which warns of the impact it can have on prices, after several years of inflationary pressures, which have not disappeared in the first world power.

 At the moment, tariffs caused the sinking of the main stock market indicators, with losses close to 1%.
-And they could feel soon in the pockets of the Americans: “There will be increases in prices in the next few days,” predicted the CEO of Target, one of the giants of the department store, which warned that the fruits and vegetables will be noticed.
+And they could feel soon in the pockets of the Americans: “There will be increases in the prices in the next few days,” predicted the CEO of Target, one of the giants of the department store, which warned that it will be noticed in, for example, fruits and vegetables.

 A recent survey of ‘The Washington Post’ shows that 64% of Americans are against Canada’s tariffs and 59% against those of Mexico.